How To File For Workers Comp

 treatment and document every injury that you think you have.
 One of the

 most common mistakes people make is failing to seek immediate medical

 attention, thinking their injury will likely disappear in time as most

-the company’s doctor will look out for the company’s best
+doctor will lookout for the company’s best interests.

 If you have a workers’ comp claim in Texas, you have one year to

 file a claim with the Division of Workers’ Compensation in order

 to collect benefits.
 You need to file